ADULT SOCCER LEAGUE RULES

 Note: a team that kicks a ball over the netting and into the street is responsible for recovering the ball.

 Duties: Enforce the laws, apply the advantage rule, keep game time, and score.
 Ensure that substitutions are carried out correctly.
-Keep a record of all incidents before, during, and after the game.
-Stop the game when deemed necessary, caution or expel players guilty of misconduct, violent conduct, or other un sportsmanship behavior, allow no others to enter the pitch, stop the game to have injured players removed, signal for the game to be restarted after every stoppage, ensure that the ball meets with the stipulated requirements.
+Record all incidents before, during, and after the game.
+Stop the game when deemed necessary, caution or expel players guilty of misconduct, violent conduct, or other un sportsmanship behavior, allow no others to enter the pitch, stop the game from having injured players removed, signal for the game to be restarted after every stoppage, ensure that the ball meets with the stipulated requirements.